eficode-academy/rf-advanced-web-katas/exercises/00-getting-started.md

 $ python3 bad-flask-app/app.py
 ```

+Started like this, the app will not daemonize like in previous examples,
-In this case you need a new terminal to run your tests.
+so you need to open a new terminal to run your tests.

 ## Open Exercises Directory